frankframework/frank-manual/docs/source/gettingStarted/newHorizons.rst

 Example: New Horizons
 =====================

-In the remaining sections of :ref:`gettingStarted` , we consider a more interesting example than outputting a fixed string.

-We consider an imaginary firm New Horizons.
+In the remaining sections of this Getting Started chapter, you will be guided to build a Frank configuration yourself.
+Your configuration will serve an imaginary firm New Horizons.
 New Horizons allows travelers to book travels online, which constitute visits to hotels, apartments, campings or any other place where travelers can sleep.
 New Horizons makes traveling easier, because the